40+ Common Job Interview Questions (And How to Answer Them)

 4. “Why our company?”

-Example: "I am really impressed with [COMPANY NAME]'s diversity and inclusion efforts and mission to [X], so I can really see myself fitting into the culture here.
-Our [X,Y,Z] values seem to align, and I'm excited to be part of a group of people working to create the change I've always wanted to see."
+Example: “I am really impressed with [company name]'s diversity and inclusion efforts and mission to [X], so I can really see myself fitting into the culture here.
+Our [X,Y,Z] values seem to align, and I'm excited to be part of a group of people working to create the change I've always wanted to see.”

 5. “What do you know about this organization?”

-So do your homework!
-While this isn't a test, you should be aware of the business's major initiatives, mission, and qualities.
+How to answer: While this isn't a test, you should be aware of the business's major initiatives, mission, and qualities.
 You should also look into all aspects of the business that are related to the position or function you'll be performing.
 For example, if you're interviewing for a marketing role, make sure to look at all of the company's social media accounts.

-Example: "I understand that [COMPANY NAME] is one of the most world-renowned organizations of its kind.
-You've successfully [COMPANY SUCCESS] and have recently [RECENT NEWS], which are very exciting."
+Example: “I understand that [company name] is one of the most world-renowned organizations of its kind.
+You've successfully [company success] and have recently [recent news], which are very exciting.”

 6. “How did you hear about this position?”

-How to Answer: While this question may not seem all that important, it's actually a great opportunity for you to demonstrate your interest in the company.
+While this question may not seem all that important, it's actually a great opportunity for you to demonstrate your interest in the company.
 Perhaps it's been your longtime dream to work at the organization, and you peruse the company website.
 If that's the case, say so!
+Maybe you heard about it from an acquaintance who works there, or you saw the job posting online and it caught your eye.
+That's also good information to share.

-Example: "My former colleague, Angelica, who works in your design department, sent the details my way as soon as she heard.
-I quickly searched it and applied directly through the company website."
+Example: “My former colleague, Angelica, who works in your design department, sent the details my way as soon as she heard.
+I quickly searched for it and applied directly through the company website.”

 7. “Why are you leaving your current job?”

-How to Answer: Not sure of how to answer this question?
 Remember that this isn’t a time for a job-seeker to bad-mouth your boss or previous employer.
 Doing so will be a red flag and create a problem that could hurt you as early on as during the phone interview.

-What this question is really getting at is why you are looking for a new job at the place you’re interviewing.
+How to answer: What this question is really getting at is why you are looking for a new job at the place you’re interviewing.
 So even though it’s not phrased that way, respond by talking about how appealing this specific opportunity is to you.
 As tempting as it may be to vent, don’t spend any time dwelling on the things that make you sound unhappy or unsatisfied at your current company.

-Example: "I am leaving my current role because I am inspired by [COMPANY NAME]'s mission to [MISSION] and I'm seeking new, exciting challenges.
-My experience in my current role really lends itself to pushing the envelope here, and I am looking forward to leveraging that experience to help [COMPANY NAME] bring its goals to fruition."
+Example: “I am leaving my current role because I am inspired by [company name]'s mission to [mission] and I'm seeking new, exciting challenges.
+My experience in my current role really lends itself to pushing the envelope here, and I am looking forward to leveraging that experience to help [company name] bring its goals to fruition.”

 8. “Why are you currently unemployed?”

-How to Answer: Ok, we admit it’s unlikely the interviewer will put the point so bluntly.
+OK, we admit it’s unlikely the interviewer will put the point so bluntly.
 Typically, this question is asked in the following way: “Tell me about why you left your [insert name of last job].”
 What they really want to ask is: “Were you fired and if so, why?”

 People are reorganized and fired all the time for reasons that have nothing to do with their individual performance.
-On the other hand, some people are fired for cause as well.
+On the other hand, some people are fired for their behavior as well.

 Example: “I took some time off to fully immerse myself in my studies.
 Now that I've gotten my second degree in education, I'm looking forward to putting it into practice.”

-9. "You seem to change jobs frequently."
+9. “You seem to change jobs frequently.
+Why's that?”

-How to Answer: Average job tenure is growing shorter and shorter but that doesn’t mean hiring managers don’t get worried when they see someone that can’t hold a job down without changing every year or two.
+The average job tenure is growing shorter and shorter, but that doesn’t mean hiring managers don’t get worried when they see someone that can’t hold a job down without changing every year.
 It’s a big investment of time and money to hire someone new and they want to make sure that you are not fickle or immature about your choices.

-If you can provide context about inevitable job changes that weren’t your fault (e.g. you had to move across the country to be with your spouse, the company closed down), that will put the interviewer at ease.
+How to answer: If you can provide context about inevitable job changes that weren’t your fault (e.g. you had to move across the country to be with your spouse, the company closed down), that will put the interviewer at ease.

 10. “What did you do in the years that are missing from your resume?”

-Example: "I took some time off to raise my kids while they were at home.
-Now that they're in school, I'm happy to get back to work."
+Example: “I took some time off to raise my kids while they were at home.
+Now that they're in school, I'm happy to get back to work.
+I’m particularly excited about this opportunity because it ties back to my skills and past experience...”

 11. “What do you think are your strengths?”

-You may be an amazing frisbee player, a superb cook and a talented computer programmer.
-But this is the time to talk about your greatest strength in the workplace — so take some time to think about your professional strengths.
+This is a very common interview question and you should answer in a way that reinforces your work experience and your long-term career goals.
+You may be an amazing frisbee player, a superb cook, and a talented computer programmer, but this is the time to talk about your greatest strength in the workplace.
+So take a moment to think about your professional strengths.

 Example: “I'm usually the colleague in the room that brings everyone together when there are disagreements over strategy or business plans.”

-12. "What are your weaknesses?"
+12. “What are your weaknesses?

 To address this question, be brief and be comfortable with silence.
-You should certainly brainstorm examples of weaknesses (yes — there are some good weaknesses for interviews, especially when they’re fairly honest and you can describe how you’re improving).
+You should certainly brainstorm examples of weaknesses (yes—there are some good weaknesses for interviews, especially when they’re fairly honest and you can describe how you’re improving).

 13. “What's one of your greatest professional achievements?”

-14. “Do you have a work ‘style’?”
+14. “Do you have a work style?”

-This question is really getting at whether your personality is a fit for the role and the company so try to answer accordingly.
+This question is really getting at whether your personality is a fit for the role and the company, so try to answer accordingly.

 Example: “While I typically work best independently, I'm absolutely a team player and appreciate collaboration with my colleagues.”